linweihongvicky/portsip-uc-sdk-sample-ios/README.md

 ## Installation Prerequisites

-Development using the PortSIP VoIP/IMS SDK for iOS requires an Intel-based Macintosh running Snow Leopard (OS X 10.8 or higher)
+Development using the PortSIP UC SDK for iOS requires an Intel-based Macintosh running Snow Leopard (OS X 10.8 or higher)

 ## Apple's iOS SDK